gyguo/ODSAWL/README.md

+# ODSAWL
-#  TCSVT2018 Learning Object Detectors with Semi-Annotated Weak Labels(ODSAWL)
+code for "Learning Object Detectors with Semi-Annotated Weak Labels", published in TCSVT2018

 ## Installation MatConvNet and WSDDN